jgmcalpine/ArkSwap/README.md

 ArkSwap serves as an educational proof-of-concept for **Off-Chain Programmability**.
 It provides a working demonstration of how an Ark Service Provider (ASP) can accept VTXO transfers encumbered by custom **Taproot HTLCs** (Hash Time-Locked Contracts), illustrating how advanced conditional logic can exist natively within Ark protocol rounds.

-**Key Differentiators:**
-*   **Programmable L2:** Demonstrates VTXO transfers into custom Taproot scripts (not just P2PK).
-*   **Trustless:** Swaps are secured by mathematical timelocks.
-If the Market Maker fails to pay, the protocol enforces a refund.
-*   **Atomic:** The off-chain VTXO transfer and the on-chain L1 settlement are cryptographically linked.
-*   **Resilient:** Built with reactive state management and automated session recovery.

 ## 📖 User Story: The Sovereign Exit

 **Meet Elena**, a freelancer who gets paid in Bitcoin.
 She uses **Ark (Layer 2)** for her weekly paycheck because it's instant, private, and works even when her wallet is offline.